Thursday, April 30, 2009

 ¼ teaspoon pure vanilla extract

-You can find the recipe for Chocolate Cream Tart in the book Baking: From My Home to Yours by Dorie Greenspan or here.
+You can find the recipe for Chocolate Cream Tart in the book Baking: From My Home to Yours (affiliate link) by Dorie Greenspan or here.
 To see how the rest of the TWD group fared with this week's recipe, click here and then click on each blogger!
 Thanks to Kim of Scrumptious Photography who chose the recipe for this week.

 Chocolate Cream TartTasting Notes